 Most buildings and content insurance offer on a "named perils" and "open perils" types.
 A "named perils" policy provides coverage for a loss specifically listed on the policy.
 If it's not listed, it's not covered.

 There are various types of content coverage on homeowner insurance.
 The Named Peril is a type that describes how insurance protects against perils in a loss claim.
-It covers only the list of risk found in the insurance policy.
+It covers only the list of risks found in the insurance policy.
 This type of policy mostly protects vacant or unoccupied buildings.

-Another special form coverage, and it is the most inclusive.
+Another special form of coverage, and it is the most inclusive.
 The difference with "named peril" policies is that they provide coverage to all losses unless specifically excluded.
-Insured will be cover on a peril that not on the exclusion lists.
+Insured will be covered on a peril that is not on the exclusion lists.
 If something happens to your home, and unfortunately, the event is listed on the exclusions list, it will not provide coverage.

-Exclusions list of homeowner insurance including:
+Exclusions list of homeowner insurance:

 - bylaw or Ordinance of law